npm/npm/doc/misc/npm-config.md

 Also the tag that is added to the package@version specified by the `npm tag` command, if no explicit tag is given.

+### tag-version-prefix

+* Default: `"v"`
+* Type: string

+If set, alters the prefix used when tagging a new version when performing a version increment using  `npm-version`.

+Only use this property if it is absolutely necessary.
+Use of this property can break unrelated features, and should be avoided if possible.

 ### tmp

 * Default: TMPDIR environment variable, or "/tmp"